Close Menu

 I hope that our brother who asked the question “Can A Muslim Participate In Christmas Celebration” now has a better understanding of its impermissibility.
 We ask Allah to grant us steadfastness.

 There was a statement from the General Superintendent of the Deeper Christian Life Ministry in the name of Pastor W.F.
-Kumuyi who said that Christmas is idolatrous.
+Kumuyi, who said that Christmas is idolatrous.
 Pastor Kumuyi was quoted in the following words:

 Can A Muslim Participate In Christmas Celebration, Muslim To Participate In Christmas Celebration